So you’re trying to figure out what to do after standardized testing.

 Yet they’re still very much effective for guiding students in completing research on a particular topic.

-Here are a list of WebQuest lessons to get you started.
+Here is a list of WebQuest lessons to get you started.
 Tweak them to your liking.

-Debates promote student interaction and collaboration, plus they get kids thinking outside of the box.
-Teach students the basics of doing a debate, and then give them a dilemma to consider.
+Debates promote student interaction and collaboration, plus they get students thinking outside of the box.

-If you don’t know what to do after standardized test but know absolutely that you want something really challenging and thought-provoking, consider debates.
+If you don’t know what to do after standardized testing but know absolutely that you want something really challenging and thought-provoking, consider debates.

-Students portfolios are extremely powerful in getting kids to reflect on their strengths and weaknesses while also showcasing their best work.
+Portfolios encourage students to reflect upon their strengths and weaknesses while showcasing their best work.